Frequency converter

 Frequency inverter for speed adjustment of DS asynchronous motors, 0.18 to 4.0 kW, 200 to 240 V, 1~, 3~, 200 to 240 V, 1~, 3~

-The ER12 in protection class IP20 is available in two housing versions ER12-…K with heat sink and ER12-…B with base plate and reduced height.
+The ER12 with IP20 protection is available in two housing versions: ER12-…K with heat sink and ER12-…B with base plate and reduced height.
 The addition U indicates the US version with a mains voltage of 1~ 100…120 V.

 • 4-digit 7-segment display